george0st/qgate-sln-mlrun/docs/configuration.md

 ## 5. Data set
 The name of data set (as directory name in model definition) for testing e.g. "01-size-100", "02-size-1K", etc.
 The directory contains CSV/GZ and Parquet files.
+Default value is `01-size-100`.
   - `QGATE_DATASET = 01-size-100`

 ## 6. Filter projects (optional)